UCSF-CBI/c4/docs/scheduler/job-summary.md

 ```

 With this information, we can narrow down that the total processing time was 32 minutes 48 seconds (`Elapsed=00:32:48`) and that the maximum amount of resident set size  memory used was ~865 MiB (`MaxRSS=882060K`).
-With the help of `Elapsed` and `MaxRSS` from previous runs, we can re-submit this job script with more relevant resource specifications in our `#SBATCH` options within the script (eg `--mem=1gb`).
+With the help of `Elapsed` and `MaxRSS` from previous runs, we can re-submit this job script with more relevant resource specifications in our Slurm options within the script (eg `--mem=1gb`).
 Remember it pays to keep the mem request as small as possible.
 Jobs with large memory requests will sit in queue longer.

 ## Put a line in your script to display maximum resources used by that job